 - In order to get an account please click here and complete the form.
 The information on the submitted form will be compared to network accounts that have been authorized by Human Resources.
 After this verification your Atomic Learning account will be created within five (5) business days.
 ITS creates and submits the account information to Atomic Learning (manually) once a week.

 - Your username will be your Shawnee email address (email@example.com) and the password will be your date of birth (YYYYMMDD).
 You will have the option of changing this password once successfully logged into Atomic Learning.

 - If you leave the University, your Atomic Learning account will be terminated at the same time of as your network account.

 Please visit www.atomiclearning.com/highed and Click Log In.

-The best way to contact the UIS Help Desk is by submitting an email to email@example.com.
+The best way to contact the ITS Help Desk is by submitting an email to firstname.lastname@example.org.
 In your email be sure to include:

 - Your name

 - Phone number (extension)